 Pink Peppercorns - Originating in Latin America, these pink peppercorns have a peppery bite with a sweet, fruity flavor and had a heavy influence on Peruvian cuisine.
 We’ve included pink Himalayan sea salt to this blend, which pairs perfectly when sprinkled lightly on sweet dishes like ice cream, melons or chocolate or light, savory dishes such as scallops or salmon.

 Kampot Peppercorns - Kampot Pepper takes its name from the province of Kampot, in south-west Cambodia, some 140 kilometers from the capital of Phnom Penh.
 The pepper growing area of Kampot covers six districts located in the province of Kampot and that of Kep (which was recently separated from Kampot).

 Rubbed Sage - Rubbed sage has a velvet-like texture, with slightly crumpled leaves that gives flavor that will last longer than the powdered variant.
 Store in a cool, dry place for no more than 6 months.
 We love using this in a typical poultry stuffing or pork sausage but sage also pairs well with balsamic vinegar, cheese, lemons, mushrooms, garlic, and onions.

-Mexican Oregano - Mexican oregano comes from the mint family.
-It has notes of citrus and mild licorice and is slightly stronger and less bitter than its infamous Greek oregano cousin.
-We love to add this Mexican oregano to traditional Mexican dishes like grilled mahi-mahi, squash blossom tacos, and Mexican lime chicken soup.
+Dried Oregano - Mediterranean oregano comes from the mint family.
+It has notes of citrus and mild licorice.
+We love to add dried oregano to traditional Greek dishes like grilled mahi-mahi, poultry, and chicken soup.

 Dried Tarragon - We love using this dried tarragon in a classic bearnaise sauce or tarragon vinegar.
 Its earthy taste also adds complexity to classic tarragon chicken, salmon, egg salad, salad dressings, eggs or a creamy mushroom and artichoke soup.